rerun/rerun/README.md

 In this case, two commands are found and listed.
 After accepting a command, typing the tab key will show arguments.

-    $ rerun freddy:study [TAB]
+    $ rerun freddy:study -[TAB]
-    subject
+    -subject

-The `freddy:study` command accepts one option (subject).
+The `freddy:study` command accepts one option (-subject <>).

 ## Executing

 Commands are executed by supplying the module, command and possibly options.
+The basic usage form is "module:command [args]".

 To run freddy module's "study" command, type:

     rerun freddy:study
-    math
+    studying (math)

-The string "math" is the printed result (and subject's default value).
+The string "studying (math)" is the printed result.

-Arguments to a called command are passed after the module:command:
+And, "math" is the subject option's default value.

+Arguments to a called command are passed after the "module:command".
 Tell freddy to study the subject, "biology":

     rerun freddy:study -subject biology
     studying (biology)